Sabavat-Jayanth-Naik/LGMVIP-Web-Task-1/README.md

 ## Description

-This is a stylish and modern Todo list application with a beautiful glassmorphic effect.
+This is a stylish and modern Todo list application with a beautiful glass morphic effect.
 It allows you to easily add, manage, and complete your daily tasks in a visually pleasing and intuitive interface.
 The Todo list features vibrant colors, responsive fonts, and a translucent background, giving it a trendy and contemporary appearance.

 ## Features